abhit-rana/CustomeAssemblerAndSimulator/README.md

 ## Running the Simulator

 **Since the Simulator would imitate the working of the Computer.
-So, to show whether the Instructions in terms of bits given to the Computer are being executed or not, the output of the Simulator would be the Program Counter, Values of 8 Registers, and Flags after executing each instruction.**
+So, to show whether the Instructions in terms of bits given to the Computer are being executed, it would take input as bits, and the output of the Simulator would be the Values of the Program Counter, 8 Registers, and Flags after executing each instruction.**